xpack/web-jekyll/_posts/releases/riscv-none-elf-gcc/2021-11-11-riscv-none-embed-gcc-v10-2-0-1-2-released.md

-The SiFive v2020.12.0 release no longer includes libraries without the C (compressed) instructions; however there are still many RISC-V designs, like gatecount/area conscious soft IP implementation targeting FPGA without compressed instructions; to support them too, in addition to the libraries included in the SiFive toolchain, in the xPack distribution the list of multi-libs was expanded
+The SiFive v2020.12.0 release no longer includes libraries without the C (compressed) instructions; however there are still many RISC-V designs, like gate count/area conscious soft IP implementation targeting FPGA without compressed instructions; to support them too, in addition to the libraries included in the SiFive toolchain, in the xPack distribution the list of multi-libs was expanded